[PREV - PRAISE_OF_ONES_ENEMIES] [TOP]

 is cynicism, it's not a

-ruthless but a sweet But the question that runs
+ruthless but a sweet

-cynicism.)
-Camp taste throughout her notes is "Is
+doesn't propose that it is throughout her notes is "Is

-in bad taste to be serious; of camp?"
+in bad taste to be serious; this a good or bad example

-it doesn't sneer at someone
+it doesn't sneer at someone of camp?"

-who succeeds in being Take it literally?
+who succeeds in being

 seriously dramatic.
-What it List some examples,
+What it Take it literally?

-in certain passionate
+in certain passionate and classify them?

-failures."
 Have to work by

 introspection, no?